jchip/nix-clap/README.md

 # NixClap

-A comprehensive and straightforward approach to Un\*x Command Line Argument Parsing for NodeJS.
+Simple, lightweight, and comprehensive Un\*x Command Line Argument Parsing for NodeJS.

 # Features

 * Parsing capabilities similar to conventional Un\*x parsing.
 * Parsing can be resumed after it's terminated by `--`.
 * A simple and straightforward JSON interface for specifying options and commands.
-* Minimal dependencies
+* Lightweight with minimal dependencies
+* Comprehensive and flexible parsing capabilities.

 # Parsing Capabilities